SumoLogic/sumologic-documentation/docs/contributing/templates/c2c-source.md

 ## Setup and configuration

+{{Configure on source's website (not required for all sources)}} <!-- Example: https://help.sumologic.com/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/ms-graph-identity-protection-source/#set-up-a-service-application -->

 {{Configure source in Sumo Logic UI}} <!-- Example: https://help.sumologic.com/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/ms-graph-identity-protection-source/#create-amicrosoft-graph-identity-protection-source -->

-{{Configure on source's website (not required for all sources)}} <!-- Example: https://help.sumologic.com/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/ms-graph-identity-protection-source/#set-up-a-service-application -->

 ## Error Types

 When Sumo Logic detects an issue, it is tracked by Health Events.
-The following table shows the possible error types, the reason for the error, if the source attempts to retry, and the event log name in the Health Event Index.
+The following table shows the possible error types, the reason for the error, whether the source attempts to retry, and the event log name in the Health Event Index.

 | Type | Reason | Retries | Retry Behavior | Health Event Name |
 |:--|:--|:--|:--|:--|